haroldmud/quality-code-challenge/README.md

-ybody want to leave their nine to five
+body want to leave their nine to five
 # quality-code-challenge